This shop has been compensated by Collective Bias and it’s advertiser for this post.

 I bake my own tortilla chips rather than using salty, store bought chips.
 Baking the eggs, rather than frying, adds less fat to the entire dish.

-I also make my own Homemade Enchilada Sauce, and use Mazola Corn Oil to finish that, as well!
+I also make my own Homemade Enchilada Sauce!
 In addition, I will use shrimp that is baked along with everything else, instead of my usual chorizo.

 I add canned black beans to increase the fiber and protein in the dish!
 This is a fantastic use-up for freezer burned or stale tortillas!